ressuman/Meals-Foodie-All-Foods-Project/README.md

-Here's an updated `README.md` for your Meals project.
-This version is comprehensive and includes sections on getting started, the project structure, environment variables, and details about the components and functionality.

----

 # Meals Project

 Welcome to the Meals Project!
 This application allows users to browse, share, and explore a variety of meal recipes.
-Built with Next.js, React, and Tailwind CSS, it integrates with AWS S3 for image storage and uses a SQLite database to manage meal data.
+Built with Next.js, React, and CSS modules, it integrates with AWS S3 for image storage and uses a SQLite database to manage meal data.

 ## Table of Contents